Logius-standaarden/API-Design-Rules/sections/designRules.md

 Changes in APIs are inevitable.
 APIs should therefore always be versioned, facilitating the transition between changes.

 <span id="api-18"></span>

 <div class="rule" id="/core/deprecation-schedule" data-type="functional">
   <p class="rulelab">Include a deprecation schedule when deprecating features or versions</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         Implement well-documented deprecation schedules that are communicated in a timely fashion.
+         The API owner SHOULD implement well-documented deprecation schedules that are communicated in a timely fashion.
       </dd>
       <dt>Rationale</dt>
       <dd>